transcom/mymove-docs/docs/backend/guides/open-telemetry.md

 # Open Telemetry

-The Milmove app has had aspects of logging (Zap), tracing (trace middleware), and monitoring (AWS infra dashboards) previously but there is now an [ADR to use the Open Telemetry library](https://github.com/transcom/mymove/blob/master/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md) to standardize our efforts.
+The Milmove app has had aspects of logging (Zap), tracing (trace middleware), and monitoring (AWS infra dashboards) previously, but there is now an [ADR to use the Open Telemetry library](https://github.com/transcom/mymove/blob/master/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md) to standardize our efforts.
 While not solely useful just for load testing, it did expose our need for better insight into the performance of the Milmove app and it's services.

 - [Implementation](#implementation)
   - [Environment configuration](#environment-configuration)